 Seeing teams getting their head together thinking about how to improve their organisation is always touching for me.

-Would you like to see this magic moments happening in your team?
+Would you like to see these magic moments happening in your team?